dequelabs/axe-core-gems/README.md

 ## Getting Started

 Using `axe-core-gems` is a 2 step process.
-- Choosing and configuring a webdriver (Capybara, Watir or Selenium)
+- Choosing and configuring a webdriver (Capybara, Cuprite, Watir or Selenium)
 - Choose a testing framework (RSpec or Cucumber)

 Then, add the respective gems to your application: